 Mount the main power terminal block in a junction box or on a bulkhead adjacent to the feed pump module.
 Make sure that this is a dry location well above bilge level and not subject to water spray.

 Route the control cable through the boat to the MPC display location.
-Be careful not to damage the connector.
+Be careful not to damage the connector or get it wet.
 Plug this into the back of the control.